JoshAmpofo/bioinformatics/README.md

-# bioinformatics
+# Bioinformatics
-Rosaling Project solutions
+Building my skills in bioinformatics using python to solve the Rosalind Project problems